-Provisions are recognized when a legal or constructive obligation has been incurred as a result of past events, it is probable that an outflow of resources embodying economic benefit will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.
+Provisions are recognised when a legal or constructive obligation has been incurred as a result of past events, it is probable that an outflow of resources embodying economic benefit will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.
 If material, provisions are measured at the present value of the expenditures expected to be required to settle the obligation.
-The increase in any provision due to passage of time is recognized as accretion expense.
+The increase in any provision due to passage of time is recognised as accretion expense.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) For the six month period ended December 31, 2013 and the year ended June 30, 2013
+Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) Year ended December 31, 2014, six months ended December 31, 2013 and year ended June 30, 2013